Choosing bread for babies is an exciting time because it means your baby is ready for new textures.

 Having said that, it’s a myth that only white bread should be given to babies.

-It’s a good idea to introduce your baby to a variety of foods and this includes fibre rich foods.
+It’s a good idea to introduce your baby to a variety of foods, including fibre-rich foods.

 White bread is also more likely to clump together and stick inside your baby’s mouth.